It might seem daunting, time consuming & prohibitive for smaller practices, to implement BIM. Not with Driving Vision!

 Many construction companies are now actively exploring or utilizing cloud technology.
 While cloud adoption was initially slower in construction, recent years have seen a rapid rise in interest.
 Increasingly, construction companies integrate and manage their existing processes through a single cloud-based platform.

-The cloud can help project teams to work on the same sets of data across all stakeholders to make decisions based on real-time and accurate data, eliminate manual tasks by automating processes which saves time by scheduling tasks collaboratively and reduces costs by eliminating clashes and costly reworks.
+The cloud can help project teams work on the same data across all stakeholders to make decisions based on real-time and data accuracy, eliminate manual tasks by automating processes save time by scheduling tasks collaboratively, and reduce costs by eliminating clashes and costly reworks.
 Overall a cloud platform improves profitability and productivity by monitoring and verifying projects’ progress.

 Drone technology is rapidly evolving, their usage in the construction industry has increased 239 percent year-over-year, according to BigRentz, an online equipment rental network.

 Construction sites use drones to monitor project progress, complete safety inspections, and survey dangerous sites.
-Drones are known to improve onsite security and reduce labor costs by mitigating the risk of theft.
+Drones improve onsite security and reduce labor costs by mitigating theft risks.

-Analyzing data collected by drones with AI, visualization, and monitoring tools help to evaluate and change, in real-time, the latest ideas to improve building design, project scheduling, and building operating systems.
+Analyzing the data collected by drones with AI, visualization, and monitoring tools helps to evaluate and change, in real time, the latest ideas to improve building design, project scheduling, and building operating systems.

 The global construction drone market in 2024 is expected to be $6.99 billion.
 It is expected to reach $12.27 billion by 2028.

-In the construction industry, the use of drones can be inside a building to survey a specific room, or outside to scan hazardous sites.
+In the construction industry, drones can be inside a building to survey a specific room, or outside to scan hazardous sites.
 The possibilities are endless as drones can be used in various applications.

-Drones are very trendy right now in the construction industry, thanks to their ability to collect data.
-They offer great benefits in surveyance, site monitoring, safety and security, and in project management.
+Drones are trendy in the construction industry, thanks to their ability to collect data.
+They offer great benefits in surveyance, site monitoring, safety and security, and project management.

 Drone technology can be used throughout the whole life cycle of a project, for example, scoping the project by collecting rich media like photos, videos, and imagery that can be inserted into the BIM Execution Plan (BEP), or tracking the construction progress in real-time to optimize the efficiency and usage of construction by collecting real-time data.